sloanlewis/EE283-FINAL/README.md

 ```
 Copy the header from the whole GTF to your miRNA GTF

-Create the sqlite file you will need for counting
+Create the sqlite file you will need for counting:

 *03/15/19 Macaca_mulatta.Mmul_8.0.1.dna.toplevel.fa*